tobias-weiss-ai-xr/opendesk-edu/docs/migrations.md

 - Focussing on PostgreSQL all components except OX App Suite components:
   - Removal of the XWiki MariaDB support.
   - Removal of the Nextcloud MariaDB support.
+- The option `technical.nubus.keycloak.ldapFederation.importUsers` described in the [≥ 1.12.0 migrations](#new-application-default-keycloak-imports-users-to-its-own-database) is likely to be removed by enforcing the documented change of the user import setting.

 ## Overview and mandatory upgrade path